Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Volumetric Segmentation Networks

 \subsection{2D vs. 3D}

 The main advantage of 2D networks is that they are more computationally tractable, working on images rather than full volumes which are exponentially more complex.
 Their main drawback is that they do not adequately make use of the surrounding spatial context from which the image was derived.
-As a result, extra training, inference, and post-processing is oftentimes necessary to achieve sufficient segmentation performance, for example, processing a volume slice-by-slice along all three orthogonal planes which results in a 3x increase in the number of voxel computations compared to a fully 3D approach.
+As a result, extra training, inference, and post-processing is oftentimes necessary to achieve sufficient segmentation performance, for example, processing a volume slice-by-slice along all three orthogonal planes requires 3x the computation as compared to a fully 3D approach.

-3D networks overcome these drawbacks by integrating greater amounts of surrounding context around a target object, but at the cost of reduced representational power or training and inference speed due to the dramatic increase in computation and memory requirements.
+3D networks overcome these drawbacks by integrating greater amounts of surrounding context around a target object, though doing so at the cost of reduced training and inference speed or representational power due to the dramatic increase in computation and memory requirements.